 There are things that others can't imagine for you.
 Through literature, we see life through the eyes of other human beings, in the unique socio-geographic-political and cultural contexts of their lives.
 Literary experiences create emotional tensions that can later be assimilated in actual experiences, according to Literature as Exploration by Louise Rosenblatt (p.
 217).
 This is true not only for personal interactions with others, but also for volunteer, field, and professional practice experiences.
-Narrative literature has been shown to be more effective in motivating empathy, ethical reasoning, and critical thinking than expository literature-facts, theories, analyses-alone (see more at Pedagogical Resources for Exploring Social Issues Through Literature).
+Narrative literature has been shown to be more effective in motivating empathy, ethical reasoning, and critical thinking than expository literature (facts, theories, analyses) alone.
 As such, literature offers a powerful avenue to meaningfully connect social work students to the lives of others, including the communities with whom they work.